MrRandol/canadaBlog/README.md

 The modules are the following :

-#### route_editor
+#### Route editor

-A *very simple* ReactJs app (I used react to be quicker since I know it - no proper need for Redux here) allowing to edit the planned route by adding/updating waypoints and their metadata ("title", description, etc ...) and upload the result as kml to the server.
+A *very simple* vanilla ReactJs app (no proper need for Redux here) allowing to edit the planned route by adding/updating waypoints and their metadata ("title", description, etc ...) and upload the result as kml to the server.

-When build, it is a collection of static data served by nginx.
+This is not a proper service as it is not run but simply compiled as a set of static resources exposed through the reverse proxy.

 > NOTE : This endpoint is designed to be restricted.
 I chose to do this in the reverse proxy by adding a simple http auth basic.

-The route editor is configured via env. it uses dotenv (and it's associated practices)
+The route editor is configured via env : it uses dotenv (and it's associated practices).

-To use on development purpose, run `npm run start`.
-A .env.development file can be added to specify dev only value.
-For example :
+The following are configurations only used in development mode (`npm run start`) :

 ```
 PORT=3000 # Only used in development mode, specify the local port to start the app on
 ```

 To build a production ready app use `npm run build`.
-It will use .env file at the root of the node project (aka maps/route_editor).
+It will use the .env file.
 The following are the desired variable when building the app :

 ```